White House: True cost of opioid epidemic tops $500 billion

-In an analysis to be released Monday, the Council of Economic Advisers says the figure is more than six times the most recent estimate.
-The council said a 2016 private study estimated that prescription opioid overdose, misuse and dependence in the U.S. cost $78.5 billion in 2013.
+In an analysis to be released Monday, the Council of Economic Advisers says the figure is more than six times larger than the most recent estimate.
+The council said a 2016 private study estimated that prescription opioid overdoes, abuse and dependence in the U.S. in 2013 cost $78.5 billion.
 Most of that was attributed to health care and criminal justice spending, along with lost productivity.

-The council also said previous studies focused exclusively on prescription opioids, while the new analysis included illicit opioids, including heroin.
+The council also said previous studies focused exclusively on prescription opioids, while its study also factors in illicit opioids, including heroin.

 “Previous estimates of the economic cost of the opioid crisis greatly underestimate it by undervaluing the most important component of the loss — fatalities resulting from overdoses,” said the report, which the White House released Sunday night.

-Last month at the White House, President Donald Trump declared opioid misuse a national public health emergency.
-The president announced an advertising campaign to combat what he said is the worst drug crisis in the nation’s history, but he did not direct any new federal funding toward the effort.
+Last month at the White House, President Donald Trump declared opioid abuse a national public health emergency.
+Trump announced an advertising campaign to combat what he said is the worst drug crisis in the nation’s history, but he did not direct any new federal funding toward the effort.

-Trump’s declaration stopped short of the emergency declaration that had been sought by a federal commission he created to study the problem.
+Trump’s declaration stopped short of the emergency declaration that had been sought by a federal commission the president created to study the problem.
 An interim report by the commission argued for an emergency declaration, saying it would free additional money and resources.

-But the panel, in its final report earlier this month, called only for more drug courts, more doctor training and penalties for insurers that dodge covering addiction treatment.
-The commission did not call for new money to address the epidemic.
+But in its final report earlier this month, the panel called only for more drug courts, more training for doctors and penalties for insurers that dodge covering addiction treatment.
+It did not call for new money to address the epidemic.